Marketing

 Work Smarter, Not Harder

-Posted in Marketing, sales, Small Business Advice, Uncategorized on January 29th, 2009 by Tracie Gilbert – Be the first to comment
+Posted in Marketing, sales, Small Business Advice, Uncategorized on January 29th, 2009 by Tracie Gilbert – Comments Off on Work Smarter, Not Harder

 You start the day with a positive attitude, but by the end of the day, you find yourself frustrated and that little distractions have kept you from accomplishing your goals.
 Often we are own worst enemies, interrupting ourselves by jumping from one half-finished task to another as they come in.
 See below for a couple of tips to help organize your days: